AlexiaChen/awesome-stars/README.md

 - [DouyinFE/semi-design](https://github.com/DouyinFE/semi-design) – 🚀A modern, comprehensive, flexible design system and React UI library. 🎨 Provide more than 2,300+ Design Tokens and powerful DSM tools, easy to build your own design system.
 Make Semi Design to Any Design
 - [refined-github/refined-github](https://github.com/refined-github/refined-github) – :octocat: Browser extension that simplifies the GitHub interface and adds useful features
 - [microsoft/SandDance](https://github.com/microsoft/SandDance) – Visually explore, understand, and present your data.
-- [appwrite/appwrite](https://github.com/appwrite/appwrite) – Secure Backend Server for Web, Mobile & Flutter Developers 🚀 AKA the 100% open-source Firebase alternative.
+- [appwrite/appwrite](https://github.com/appwrite/appwrite) – Appwrite is a backend platform for developing Web, Mobile, and Flutter applications.
+Built with the open source community and optimized for developer experience in the coding languages you love.
 - [youzan/vant](https://github.com/youzan/vant) – A lightweight, customizable Vue UI library for mobile web apps.
 - [alan2207/bulletproof-react](https://github.com/alan2207/bulletproof-react) – 🛡️ ⚛️ A simple, scalable, and powerful architecture for building production ready React applications.
 - [microsoft/codetour](https://github.com/microsoft/codetour) – VS Code extension that allows you to record and play back guided tours of codebases, directly within the editor.